RisingOrchards/igorbox_support/blog/2024-05-17-transworld-feedback.md

 ---
 slug: transworld-2024-feedback
-title: We Heard You at Transworld 2024
+title: We Heard You at Transworld
 authors: [mike]
 tags: ["Product Updates", IgorBox, Beta]
-# image: /img/blog/more-delays-blog.png
 ---

 We had a great time at Transworld 2024 and we wanted to thank everyone who stopped by our booth to check out the IgorBox controllers and give us feedback.
 We heard you loud and clear and we are working on making the changes that many of you suggested.
 We are also working on a few other surprises that we will be announcing soon.